littlejo/cilium-eks-cookbook/install-cilium-eks-chaining.md

 # Use case

-* Install eks clusters
-* Install cilium on eks clusters
+* You don't want to remove vpc cni but you want to use cilium network policy on eks clusters

 # Requirements